Section508Coordinators/Dev-Automation/examples/lighthouse/lh-advanced-project1/readme.md

 ## Pre-configured examples

-The /bin/ directory contains multiple "custom-lighthouse" files that showcase different features via their configuration settings as follows:
+The /bin/ directory contains multiple "custom-lighthouse" script files that showcase different functionality and features via their configuration settings as shown below.

-- **Script 1 (01-custom-lighthouse.js)**:
-  Use the following syntax for this script:`node 01-custom-lighthouse.js -h --HTML_LH-Report -x '.*(pdf|jpg|png)$'`This script presents the following:
-  - Uses the "urls:" option and tests against 5 URLs that are hard-coded inside the script, as opposed to pointing to a sitemap file.
-  - Does not constrain rules and therefore runs against all axe-core rules lighthouse runs by default.
-- **Script 2 (02-custom-lighthouse.js):**
-  Use the following syntax for this script:`node 02-custom-lighthouse.js -s http://coc.kciprojects.com/xml/kci2-sitemap.xml -h --HTML_LH-Report -x '.*(pdf|jpg|png)$'`This script presents the following:
-  - Uses the "runners:" option to specify the axe-core ruleset to use for testing.
-No rules are ignored, so testing is done using the full range of rules.
-  - Uses the "-s" switch to override the hard coded URLs within the script and rather use a sitemap.xml file to  specify the URLs to test with.
-  - Instead of using all axe-core rules, uses the "onlyAudits:" option to specify rules to use for testing
+Instances where the syntax calls for a sitemap.xml file containing URLs to test, you can use the test sitemap file below in the syntax example, or point to your own sitemap.xml file:

+- **Script: 01-custom-lighthouse.js**
+  - <u>Description</u>: Executes tests against internally "hard coded" URLs within the script file and runs all default lighthouse (axe-core) rules
+  - <u>Syntax</u>:  `node 01-custom-lighthouse.js -h <HTML_report_name>`
+- **Script: 02-custom-lighthouse.js**
+  - <u>Description:</u>  Executes tests against internally "hard coded" URLs within the script file and only tests against preferred rules that are Trusted Tester friendly
+  - <u>Syntax</u>: `node 02-custom-lighthouse.js -h <HTML_report_name>`
+- **Script: 03-custom-lighthouse.js**
+  - <u>Description</u>: Executes tests against URLs in a sitemap file and runs all default lighthouse (axe-core) rules.
+You must provide a pointer to a sitemap file or use the test sitemap file in the syntax example.
+  - <u>Syntax</u>: `node 03-custom-lighthouse -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -h 03-HTML_Report -x '.*(pdf|jpg|png)$' `
+- **Script: 04-custom-lighthouse.js**
+  - <u>Description</u>: Executes tests against URLs in a sitemap file and runs only preferred lighthouse (axe-core) rules that are Trusted Tester friendly.
+You must provide a pointer to a sitemap file or use the test sitemap file in the syntax example.
+  - <u>Syntax</u>: `node 04-custom-lighthouse -s https://section508coordinators.github.io/Dev-Automation/sitemaps/test-sitemap.xml -h 04-HTML_Report -x '.*(pdf|jpg|png)$'`

 ---